Wood-burning stove: Moisture content and creosote

-Dry wood produces more usable heat than wet wood, since the energy used to evaporate the water from the wood before it can burn.
+Dry wood produces more usable heat than wet wood, since the energy isn’t being used to evaporate the water from the wood before it can burn.
 Freshly cut wood (known as green wood) has a high moisture content.
 Different wood species have different moisture contents, which also vary tree to tree.
 Burning fuel that is mostly water uses much of the combustion energy to evaporate the water.
 This results in low firebox temperatures and low flue temperatures.

 Firewood with a moisture content below 20 per cent by weight can burn efficiently.
 This is the "free" moisture content absorbed in the wood fibers, and does not include the chemically-bound hydrogen and oxygen content.
 Moisture content can be reduced by outdoor air-drying ("seasoning"), for a period of several months in summer weather.
 Solar-powered or fuel-fired kilns can accelerate the drying process.

 The most common process of removing the excess moisture is called seasoning.
 Seasoning by air-drying the wood can take three years or more.
 Wood is dried in outdoor well-ventilated covered structures, or in a kiln.

 All wood will release creosote vapors when burned.
 Modern stoves will burn the vapors, either via direct secondary combustion or via a catalyst.
 Very little, if any, creosote will escape a properly operating modern stove's secondary combustion.

 Creosote that does escape may still not be harmful if it leaves the wood in gaseous form.
 It will not condense on surfaces above 250 degrees Fahrenheit (121 °C).
 Modern flues are insulated to help ensure that they do not fall below this temperature during normal stove operation.
 Creosote accumulation can be dangerous, as it is flammable and burns hot.
 If a flue is coated with creosote and ignited, perhaps by a spark going up the flue, it can cause a serious chimney fire that can lead to a structure fire.
 This can be avoided by using modern stoves and flue standards, burning dry wood, keeping fires hot enough to maintain flue temperatures of at least 250 degrees F (121 °C) at the top of the flue, and proper chimney cleaning as needed.